railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

    *Task Analysis*

-You can see the `Advance Search View` in the light green shaded area.
+You can see the `Advanced Search View` in the light green shaded area.

-You can filter the information of task according to group by...
+You can filter the information of a task according to the Group by features:

 * Project
 * Task